 The cloister has three levels, the lowest being decorated with stunning black and white marble, the middle with bricks and the last showcasing wooden columns.
 It is a beautiful abbey set in a quaint village and makes the perfect day trip for anyone staying in the area.

-These abbeys are only a small sampling of what Tuscany (and all of Italy) have to offer!
+These abbeys in Tuscany are only a small sampling of what Italy has to offer!
 Go explore and find your own favorites, let us know what’s out there.